Somalia uproar continues after former al-Shabab No. 2 seized

-NAIROBI, Kenya (AP) - A third day of protests began Saturday in Somalia over the arrest of the former No. 2 leader of the al-Shabab extremist group, who has been a leading candidate for a regional presidency.
-Officials said at least eight people have been killed so far as angry supporters take to the streets.
+NAIROBI, Kenya (AP) - Somalia saw a third day of protests on Saturday over the arrest of the former No. 2 leader of the al-Shabab extremist group, who has been a leading candidate for a regional presidency.
+Officials said at least eight people have been killed so far as angry supporters take to the streets and clash with police.

 The African Union peacekeeping mission in Somalia in a statement released overnight called for “utmost restraint” after the gunfire-fueled uproar around Muhktar Robow’s arrest on Thursday in Baidoa, and it denied playing any role.